 Chicago White Sox vs. Cleveland Indians

-The Chicago White Sox and Cleveland Indians meet for the rubber match of their series which they had hoped would help decide the division and instead is meaningless to both of them.
-The White Sox are -135 favorites over the Indians with an over/under run total set at 8.5.
+The Chicago White Sox and the Cleveland Indians meet for their second of two in Chicago.
+The White Sox are -120 favorites over the Indians with an over/under run total set at 8 runs.